prahladyeri/prahladyeri.github.io/_posts/2013-11-27-the-7-bread-and-butter-plugins-for-your-wordpress-blog.md

 ---
 layout: post
-title: "The 7 "Bread and Butter" Plugins for your Wordpress blog"
+title: "The 7 \"Bread and Butter\" Plugins for your Wordpress blog"
 tags: wordpress php
 ---